DevL0rd/SkyNX/README.md

 # SkyNX
 A replacement for the abandoned [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching/blob/master/README.md).
 If you are not sure what that is, well, it is an app that allows you to stream your PC games to your Nintendo Switch!
 Kind of like moonlight.
-It is not at all entirely ready, and if there were a way to do hardware decoding on switch it would be a lot better.
-But for now It is definitely, definitely playable.

 [Downloads are here](https://github.com/DevL0rd/SkyNX/releases).